 Frequently Asked Questions

-Please look through our Frequently Asked Questions below or send us a message using the contact form at the bottom of the page.
+Please look through our Frequently Asked Questions below and if you don’t find your answer, send us a message using the contact form at the bottom of the page.

 Purple Tree Collards are still our favorite because they rarely bloom and stay more productive year round.
 They are also aesthetically striking in the landscape because they contrast highly with the other plants due to their coloration.